hunan-rostomyan/scripts/README.md

-### Killing a dev server running on the specified port
+### 1. Killing a dev server running on a specified port
 ```bash
 # Usage: "kill-server 8005"
 function kill-server() {